bradfeld/dinostroids/README.md

 # Dinostroids

-A classic arcade-style shooter game built with HTML Canvas and pure JavaScript, done entirely with vibe coding in Cursor.
+A classic arcade-style shooter game built with HTML Canvas and pure JavaScript.
+Pilot your spaceship, dodge and destroy waves of incoming dinosaur-shaped asteroids!

 ## Gameplay